 - Always remove wet clothes.
 Never leave wet clothes in the washer overnight!

 - Less is more.
 Use less detergent than the manufacturer recommends.
 This will prevent some residue from forming.

 - Use Nok-Out weekly!
 To prevent odors from forming, use Nok-Out once a week.
 Gently, lift the door gasket, spray Nok-Out inside on and around the gasket seal, allowing to stay moist for 3-5 minutes Dry completely.

-The odor problem in these expensive front loading machines is unfortunate.
+The odor problem in these expensive front-loading machines is unfortunate.
 The washers do a great job of cleaning your dirty laundry and are very energy efficient.
-If mold or mildew does happen and odors permeate your laundry, place 4-8 oz Nok-Out in the wash cycle.
+So when that smell comes around and odors permeate your laundry, place 4-8 oz Nok-Out in the wash cycle.
 It really works.
 Every time!

 “I wish I had known the downside of a front load washer was soooo down.
 But I think I have found a way to beat that nasty smell.
 When I have completed washing for the day I stick a microfiber cloth in the rubber gasket and soak up any water that was left then pull the cloth out.
 Next I spray NOKOUT in that area and all around the drum and put another cloth sprayed with Nok-Out in the gasket area.
 And finally, as suggested I leave the door open for it all to air out.
 So far it has worked well.”

 Nok-Out customers come up with the best ideas!